nginxinc/nginx-basics-workshops/labs/lab2/readme.md

 The default directory for serving HTML content with NGINX is `/usr/share/nginx/html`, so you will use that as the root of your new website.

-1. First, using VI or a text editor, update your local DNS resolver hosts file, usually `etc/hosts` on MacOS/Linux, to add these FQDN Hostnames used for these lab exercises. `cars.example.com`
+1. First, using vi or a text editor, update your local DNS resolver hosts file, usually `etc/hosts` on MacOS/Linux, to add these FQDN Hostnames used for these lab exercises. `cars.example.com`

     ```bash
      vi /etc/hosts

      # NGINX Basics hostnames for labs
      127.0.0.1 localhost www.example.com www2.example.com cafe.example.com cars.example.com

     ```

-1. Using VI, create a new file called `cars.example.com.conf`, and type in these commands.
+1. Within the mounted folder (`labs/lab2/nginx-oss/etc/nginx/conf.d`),  create a new file called `cars.example.com.conf`, and type in below commands.
 You don't need to type the comments.
 Don't just copy/paste these lines, type them by hand so you learn.

-    ```bash
-    vi cars.example.com.conf

-    ```

     ```nginx